Amirhossein-Mirzaei23/Amirhossein-Mirzaei23/README.md

 - 🔭 I’m currently working on a full stack project

-- 🌱 also I’m currently learning  socket.io
+- 🌱 also I’m currently learning NEXTJS

 - ❓ Ask me about anything related to front end  and related technologies amirhmirzaei747@gmail.com